How to buy a house with 5% deposit?

 How to apply for a 5% deposit mortgage?

-You can apply directly with the bank using their online application form or a mortgage broker to help.
+You can apply directly with the bank using their online application form, or use a mortgage broker to help.
 The benefit of a mortgage broker is that they'll complete the mortgage application for you.
 You can apply using our panel mortgage broker here.

 Here are some links to apply directly online: